gophergala/food-plan-organizer/README.md

 The Food Plan Organizer helps people who cook often by creating per-week grocery lists, as well as creating detailed calory intake overviews.

+See the releases for easy-to-use prepacked archives.
+Note that the current state requires you to have Atom-Shell installed on your machine.
+Detailed instructions are available in the release instructions.

 ## Architecture

 The application consists of three parts: